borgius/brop/docs/BROP_PROTOCOL.md

 #### `evaluate_js`

-Executes JavaScript code in the context of a web page.
+Executes JavaScript code in the context of a web page using the Chrome Debugger API.
+Provides full JavaScript execution capabilities with support for complex operations, async functions, and DOM manipulation.

 **Parameters:**